 We make the following observation in this work: while the goal of meta-reinforcement learning is to acquire fast and efficient reinforcement learning procedures, those procedures themselves do not need to be acquired through reinforcement learning directly.
 Instead, we can use a significantly more stable and efficient algorithm for providing supervision at the meta-level.
 In this work we show that a practical choice is to use supervised imitation learning.
 A meta-reinforcement learning algorithm can receive more direct supervision during \emph{meta-training}, in the form of expert actions, while still optimizing for the ability to quickly learn tasks via reinforcement.
 Crucially, these expert policies can themselves be produced automatically by standard reinforcement learning methods, such that no additional assumptions on supervision are actually needed.
 They can also be acquired using very efficient off-policy reinforcement learning algorithms which are otherwise challenging to use with meta-reinforcement learning.
 When available, incorporating human-provided demonstrations can enable even more efficient meta-training, particularly in domains where demonstrations are easy to collect.
 At meta-test time, when faced with a new task, the method solves the same problem as conventional meta-reinforcement learning: acquiring the new skill using only reward signals.

 Our main contribution is a meta-RL method that learns fast reinforcement learning via supervised imitation.
-As illustrated in Figure~\ref{fig:mri_fig}, we optimize for a set of parameters such that only one or a few gradient steps leads to a policy that matches the expert's actions.
+We optimize for a set of parameters such that only one or a few gradient steps leads to a policy that matches the expert's actions.
 Since supervised imitation is stable and efficient, our approach can gracefully scale to visual control domains and high-dimensional convolutional networks.
 By using demonstrations during meta-training, there is less of a challenge with exploration in the meta-optimization, making it possible to effectively learn how to learn in sparse reward environments.
-While the combination of imitation and RL has been explored before~\cite{peters2006policy,kober2009policy}, the particular combination of imitation and RL in a meta-learning context has not been studied in prior work.
-As we show in our experiments, this combination is in fact extremely powerful: compared to meta-reinforcement learning, our method can meta-learn comparable adaptation skills with up to 10x fewer interaction episodes, making meta-RL much more viable for real-world learning.
+While the combination of imitation and RL has been explored before~\citep{peters2006policy,kober2009policy}, the combination of imitation and RL in a \emph{meta-learning} context has not been considered previously.
+As we show in our experiments, this combination is in fact extremely powerful: compared to meta-RL, our method can meta-learn comparable adaptation skills with up to 10x fewer interaction episodes, making meta-RL much more viable for real-world learning.
 Our experiments also show that, through our method, we can adapt convolutional neural network policies to new goals through trial-and-error, with only a few gradient descent steps, and adapt policies to sparse-reward manipulation tasks with a handful of trials.
 We believe this is a significant step towards making meta-RL practical for use in complex real-world environments.